Written For ParentCircle Website new design update

-Vitamin C: This vitamin is found in plenty in fruits and vegetables.
-A University of Parma research reveals the effects of steaming, boiling and frying on vitamin C. When you steam your peas for 5 minutes, it results in a 32 per cent loss of vitamin C whereas 48 per cent is lost on boiling it and 87 per cent on frying.
+1. Vitamin C: This vitamin is found in plenty of fruits and vegetables.
+A University of Parma research reveals the effects of steaming, boiling and frying on vitamin C. When you steam your peas for 5 minutes, it results in a 32% loss of vitamin C whereas 48% is lost on boiling it and 87% on frying.
 A study states that the loss of vitamin C was lesser during pressure cooking when compared to boiling.

-Folate: A B-vitamin, folate is the most essential nutrient for cell growth.
-It is on every pregnant woman’s list of must-have vitamins.
-Let’s look at the effect of cooking on this important vitamin.
-Spinach contains about 100 mcg of folate per half cup when cooked.
-Boiling it results in a 58 per cent loss of folate in just 10 minutes.
-Steaming it for even 5 minutes results in no loss of folate whereas frying results in a 50 per cent loss.
+2. Folate: A B-vitamin, folate is the most essential nutrient for cell growth.
+It is on every pregnant woman's list of must-have vitamins.
+Let's look at the effect of cooking on this important vitamin.
+Spinach contains about 100 mcg of folate per half-cup when cooked.
+Boiling it results in a 58% loss of folate in just 10 minutes.
+Steaming it for even 5 minutes results in no loss of folate whereas frying results in a 50% loss.

 Parent takeaway: If steaming is the best way to cook spinach, go for it!

-Potassium: Isn’t this the nutrient that’s good for the heart?
+3. Potassium: Isn't this the nutrient that's good for the heart?
 That makes it all the more important to cook it right.
 Potatoes are rich in potassium.
-If you boil them in a pot of water, about 50 per cent of the nutrient is lost.
-More so, if you’ve cut the potato before boiling it.
+If you boil them in a pot of water, about 50% of the nutrient is lost.
+More so, if you've cut the potato before boiling it.
 Also, most of the potassium is lost when the water in which they are cooked is discarded,